akeneo/pim-docs/design_pim/guides/add_a_custom_button_to_product_edit_form.rst

             targetZone: buttons
             position: 90                             # The extension position (lower will be first)

-To see your changes you need to clear the PIM cache and run webpack again
+To see your changes you need to clear the PIM cache and run webpack again:

 .. code-block:: bash

     rm -rf ./var/cache/*